-Having any type of health issue can make it difficult to qualify for life insurance.
+Having any type of health issue can make it troublesome to get approved for a life insurance plan.
 This can be true for pregnant women who have gestational diabetes – unless you know where to look for coverage.

 There are many cases, though, where a woman who is in her first two trimesters of her pregnancy can not only qualify for coverage, but could actually even obtain a preferred premium rating if she has not had any complications and is in extremely good health.

-This article is going to explore the different factors of getting approved for life insurance as an applicant with gestational diabetes.
+We are going to look at the factors of getting approved for life insurance as an applicant with gestational diabetes.
 We know that shopping for life insurance is not a fun experience, but that’s why we are here to help.

 Will You Be Approved for Life Insurance with Gestational Diabetes?

 Many of those who have gestational diabetes can obtain life insurance coverage.
-It will require taking a medical exam as a part of the underwriting process.
+It will require taking a medical exam.
 This will entail a giving blood and urine sample.
 These samples will be reviewed for various health factors that could pose additional risk factors to the insurance company if they approve you for life insurance coverage.

-In addition, the underwriters will also want to know additional information about your condition, such as the following:
+They will also ask for information about your condition, such as the following:

 - When was your initial diagnosis with diabetes?
 The underwriters will need to know whether you were diagnosed with diabetes before or after you became pregnant.
 This is because the condition is easier to manage if it was diagnosed prior to that time, due to your existing history with it.